All official European Union website addresses are in the europa.eu domain.

 under EU law

-Protected areas in Croatia cover a total of km2 on land and km2 at sea.
+Protected areas in km2 on land and km2 at sea.

-Percentage of area covered by protected areas
+cover a total ofPercentage of area covered by protected areas

-Currently, of Croatia’s terrestrial territory is designated as protected areas, which is significantly above the EU value of 26.4% with the target of 30% to be reached at the EU level by 2030 as set by the EU Biodiversity Strategy (link to KCBD).
+Currently, of ’s terrestrial territory is designated as protected areas, which is significantly above the EU value of 26.4% with the target of 30% to be reached at the EU level by 2030 as set by the EU Biodiversity Strategy (link to KCBD).
 The EU Biodiversity Strategy has set a target of reaching 30% protected area coverage at the EU level by 2030.
 Currently at , the protected areas coverage in the marine waters of Bulgaria is below the EU value of 12.1%.

 Number of protected areas

-Croatia has a total of protected areas, comprising sites designated under national laws and sites recognized as Natura 2000 sites.
+protected areas, comprising sites designated under national laws and sites recognized as Natura 2000 sites.
 These Natura 2000 sites are designated under the Birds Directive, encompassing Special Protection Areas, and the Habitats Directive, encompassing Sites of Community Importance.
 Many sites are designated under both Directives.

 Total of protected areas